oracle/terraform-provider-oci/website/docs/r/bastion_bastion.html.markdown

 * `max_session_ttl_in_seconds` - (Optional) (Updatable) The maximum amount of time that any session on the bastion can remain active.
 * `name` - (Optional) The name of the bastion, which can't be changed after creation.
 * `phone_book_entry` - (Optional) The phonebook entry of the customer's team, which can't be changed after creation.
 Not applicable to `standard` bastions.
+* `security_attributes` - (Optional) (Updatable) Security Attributes for this resource.
+This is unique to ZPR, and helps identify which resources are allowed to be accessed by what permission controls.
+Example: `{"Oracle-DataSecurity-ZPR.MaxEgressCount.value": "42", "Oracle-DataSecurity-ZPR.MaxEgressCount.mode": "audit"}`
 * `static_jump_host_ip_addresses` - (Optional) (Updatable) A list of IP addresses of the hosts that the bastion has access to.
 Not applicable to `standard` bastions.
 * `target_subnet_id` - (Required) The unique identifier (OCID) of the subnet that the bastion connects to.